Learn about the most important skill in IELTS reading.

 In the example above the key phrase ‘in contrast to’ shows that the 2 unknown words are opposite when looking at the whole sentence you can get a very good understanding of the meaning.

-In this example above you can see how synonyms work. ‘infuriated’ is a synonym of ‘very angry’.
+In this example above you can see how synonyms work.
+‘Infuriated’ is a synonym for ‘very angry’.

 Now you can try.

 Here is a passage from an IELTS reading.
 Go through the passage without a dictionary and see if you can answer the questions below related to the highlighted words.

 Choose the best answer